american slang word e

 Slang Recap

-In our previous lesson, we covered American Slang Beginning with D.
+In our previous lesson, we covered American Slang D Words.

 eager beaver: a person who keeps busy and likes to work; a good volunteer.